One (Creed song): Release and reception

 "One" was the fourth and final promotional single issued from the band's debut album, and was the only single to not have a music video.
 Because Creed's singles were not initially sold in the United States, they were ineligible for the US Billboard Hot 100.
 However, by the time "One" was released, that restriction was lifted, and the song became Creed's first song that charted on the Billboard Hot 100, charting at number 70.

 "One" also managed to peak at number 49 on the US Billboard Hot 100 Airplay chart in April 1999, and also reached the number two spot on both the Mainstream Rock Tracks and the Modern Rock Tracks.
 On the former chart, it was ranked the number one track of 1999, despite its number two peak position.
 The song also helped Creed win their first and only Top Rock Single of the Year at the 1999 Billboard Music Awards.

 Appearances in media

-The band played "One" on February 3, 1999, during their very first television performance on The Late Show With David Letterman.
+The band played "One" on February 3, 1999, during their very first television performance on Late Show with David Letterman.
 During the performance the band accidentally began playing the song before Letterman had finished introducing them and promoting My Own Prison, causing Letterman to force the band to abruptly stop playing the song so he could properly introduce them.

 The song was used in a video montage at the 2nd annual WWE Tribute to the Troops professional wrestling event in 2004.
 It was also used as wrestler Ricky Steamboat's entrance theme in 2006 and 2007 Raw live events.